Democracy and Governance Networks: Compatible or Not?

-The relationship between representative democracy and governance networks is investigated at a theoretical level.
-Four conjectures about the relationship are defined.
+This paper investigates the relationship between representative democracy and governance networks at a theoretical level.
+It does so by offering four conjectures and their implications for theory and practice.
 The incompatibility conjectures rests on the primacy of politics and sees governance networks as a threat.
 The complementarity conjecture presents governance networks as a means of enabling greater participation in the policy process and sensitivity in programme implementation.
 The transitional conjecture posits a wider evolution of governance forms towards network relationships.
 The instrumental conjecture views governance networks as a powerful means through which dominant interests can achieve their goals.
-Illustrative implications for theory and practice are identified, in relation to power in the policy process, the public interest, and the role of public managers.
-The heuristic potential of the conjectures is demonstrated through the identification of an outline research agenda.
+Illustrative implications for theory and practice are identiﬁed, in relation to power in the policy process, the public interest, and the role of public managers.
+The heuristic potential of the conjectures is demonstrated through the identiﬁcation of an outline research agenda.